stormalf/chibicc/README.md

 ## release notes

 1.0.23     fixed Alignment bug in codegen #124 detected by @bztsrc.
 Adding gnuc attributes support from @Cosmopolitan.
+Adding macros (__GNUC__, ...) from @Cosmopolitan.
+            Managing old C style function (K&R) definition partially (not all cases are supported yet).
+Lots of C programs that failed (in issues directory) are fixed now and moved to test directory.